Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.
+- Horford is responsible for attempting 6.6% of his team's field goal attempts this season with 7.6 per game.

-- He's made 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.
+- He's attempted 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.

 - Horford's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.
+- On the glass, the 76ers are second in the league, allowing 41.2 rebounds per contest.

-- The 76ers are the sixth-ranked team in the league, allowing 24.2 assists per game.
+- In terms of assists, the 76ers are sixth in the NBA, conceding 24.2 per game.

-- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per game.
+- In terms of 3-pointers, the 76ers are ranked fifth in the league, giving up 11.6 makes per game.

 Al Horford vs. the 76ers